Similarity surfaces, connections, and the measurable Riemann mapping theorem: A limit of the similarity surfaces used in the construction of a solution to the Beltrami equation

 To prove the claim, let us introduce a holomorphic motion parametrized by the normalized straightening $\hat f_n(\lambda,z)$ of $\lambda \hat\mu_n$.
 For a fixed $z$, $\lambda\mapsto f_n(\lambda,z)$ is holomorphic.
 Let us restrict to $\lambda\in B(0,R_n/2)$, then $z\mapsto\hat f_n(\lambda,z)$ is a normalized $3$-quasiconformal map.
 In particular there exists $R>0$ such that for any $z\in K$ and $\lambda\in B(0,R_n/2)$, $\hat f_n(\lambda,z) \in B(0,R)$ (see \Cref{prop:cpt}).
 Consider the function $\Phi:\lambda \in B(0,R_n/2) \mapsto \hat f_n(\lambda,v)-\hat f_n(\lambda,u)$.
 It takes its values in $B'=B(0,2R)-\{0\}$.
 We can use then the hyperbolic metric of $B'$ whose expression is

 because a universal cover thereof is given by $\Re z<0$, $z\mapsto 2R\exp(z)$.
 The distance in $B'$ between two concentric circles $C(0,r)$ and $C(0,r')$ is

 Here and below, each occurrence of $\cst$ refers to a (possibly) different constant, which is independent of $u$, $v$ and $n$.
-The hyperbolic distance in $B'$ between $\Phi(1)=v_n-u_n$ and $\Phi(0)=v-u$ is at most the hyperbolic distance from $0$ to $1$ in $B(0,R_n/2)$ so it is at most $\cst/n$.
-It follows that
+Recall that holomorphic maps between hyperbolic Riemann surfaces are distance non-increasing.
+So the hyperbolic distance in $B'$ between $\Phi(1)=v_n-u_n$ and $\Phi(0)=v-u$ is at most the hyperbolic distance from $0$ to $1$ in $B(0,R_n/2)$ so it is at most $\cst/n$.
+So by \cref{eq:rnb2} it follows that

 Hence

 Hence

 Now $|\Phi(0)|\geq \frac{\cst}{n}$ hence